 • Practical Assistance: Young carers often take on significant caregiving responsibilities.
 Providing them with reasonable assistance, such as access to resources or respite care, can lighten their load and ensure they don’t feel overwhelmed.

 • Education Support: A tailored approach to education is essential.
-Flexible schedules, tutoring, and academic accommodations help young carers stay on track academically despite their caregiving commitments.
-This support is vital for their long-term success.
+Flexible schedules, tutoring, and academic accommodations help young carers stay on track academically despite their caregiving commitments, which is vital for their long-term success.

 • Peer Interaction: Encouraging interactions with other young carers creates a valuable support network.
 Sharing experiences, challenges, and coping strategies with peers who understand their situation can be immensely empowering.